linbudu599/strapi-graphql/README.md

 pnpm start
 ```

-**Unlike the official module, the CodeGen configuration here is directly connected to the GraphQL Playground launched by Strapi, refer to the following code configuration:**
+**The CodeGen configuration here is directly connected to the GraphQL Playground launched by Strapi, refer to the following configurations:**

 ```yml
 schema: http://localhost:1337/graphql